 Biology Lab Tech Education Requirements

 The ASCLS reports that to land a job as a medical lab technician, a two-year degree or technical certificate is typically required.
 The BLS explains that some students earn technical certificates in clinical lab technology while they are serving in the Armed Forces, and others are trained at local hospitals or vocational schools.
 Those who have completed a clinical laboratory technology program accredited by the National Accrediting Agency for Clinical Laboratory Sciences may be able to apply their credits toward a bachelor's degree.

 Although biology and clinical lab techs share many duties in common, the BLS says that biology lab techs more frequently need to apply problem-solving skills and exercise analytical judgment to produce the best results.
 As such, the BLS advises students who want to pursue careers in research labs to earn four-year degrees in the life sciences.

 The two options available to you in this field are medical lab technician and biological technician.
 The former calls for an associate's degree and the latter, a bachelor's degree.
-For the foreseeable future, employment opportunities for medical lab technicians are expected to increase at a faster rate than the national average for all occupations, while those for biological lab technicians are projected to grow as fast as the national average.
+For the foreseeable future, employment opportunities for medical lab technicians and biological lab technicians are expected to increase at a faster rate than the national average for all occupations.